-Aura is a sun-synchronous satellite, so that MLS observes the validation domain in the early morning ( $\sim$ 01:45 local time; descending passes) and early afternoon (~13:45 local time; ascending passes).
-Most of the retrievals selected for validation were daytime observations: approximately 65% of the temperature validation, 73% of the water vapour validation and 60% of the ozone validation is based on MLS retrievals made during ascending passes.
+Aura is a sun-synchronous satellite, so that MLS observes the validation domain in the early morning (\sim 01:45 local time, LT; descending passes) and early afternoon (\sim 13:45 LT; ascending passes).
+Most of the retrievals selected for validation were daytime observations: approximately 65% of the temperature validation, 73% of the water vapour validation and 60% of the ozone validation are based on MLS retrievals made during ascending passes.
 We find no statistically significant differences between mean biases calculated for ascending retrievals and mean biases calculated for descending retrievals, with the exception of v3 temperature at two levels in the upper troposphere.
-Cold biases in v3 temperature retrievals at 178 hPa are reduced during daytime $(-1.1\pm0.5 \text{ K})$ relative to nighttime $(-2.4\pm0.7)$ .
+Cold biases in v3 temperature retrievals at 178 hPa are reduced during the daytime $(-1.1 \pm 0.5 \text{ K})$ relative to night-time (-2.4 ± 0.7) .
 This difference in mean biases persists up to 83 hPa, although the uncertainty windows overlap for pressures less than 178 hPa.
-By contrast, cold biases at 261 hPa are enhanced during daytime $(-3.5\pm0.9 \text{ K})$ relative to nighttime $(-1.8\pm0.6)$ .
-Cold biases at 316 hPa are also enhanced for daytime retrievals $(-4.3\pm1.5 \text{ K})$ relative to nighttime retrievals $(-0.2\pm1.2 \,\mathrm{K})$ , but these data are not recommended for use in scientific studies.
-Convective activity over the southeastern Tibetan Plateau peaks in the late afternoon (Fujinami et al., 2005), so that these differences may be caused by convective activity or cloud contamination that is undetected by the quality control criteria.
-However, they may also be attributable to systematic differences between the conditions over Linzhi in 2014 (where most of the sondes were launched at times corresponding to descending passes) and the other measurement sites in 2010-2012 (where most of the sondes were launched at times corresponding to ascending passes).
-Qualitatively similar differences are identified in the v4 temperature validation, but these difference are not statistically significant.
+By contrast, cold biases at 261 hPa are enhanced during the daytime $(-3.5 \pm 0.9 \, \text{K})$ relative to nighttime (-1.8 ± 0.6) .
+Cold biases at 316 hPa are also enhanced for daytime retrievals $(-4.3\pm1.5 \text{ K})$ relative to night-time retrievals $(-0.2\pm1.2 \,\mathrm{K})$, with the caveat that these data are not recommended for use in scientific studies.
+Convective activity over the south-eastern Tibetan Plateau peaks in the late afternoon (Fujinami et al., 2005), so that these differences may be caused by convective activity or cloud contamination that is undetected by the quality control criteria.
+Alternatively, they may be attributable to systematic differences between the conditions over Linzhi in 2014 (where most of the sondes were launched at times corresponding to descending passes) and the other measurement sites in 2010-2012 (where most of the sondes were launched at times corresponding to ascending passes) or to biases in radiosonde temperature measurements caused by solar heating of the sensor (the so-called "radiation error"; Nash et al., 2011).
+Qualitatively similar differences are identified in the v4 temperature validation, but these differences are not statistically significant.